 Day One will include an overview of safety, gear, types of bows and arrows.
 You'll get to know your bow and learn the basics of care and feeding, stringing it with a bow stringer, and how to measure yourself for arrows.
 You'll get to learn the safe way to shoot with others at a range environment.
 You'll get the basic lesson of instinctive shooting as well.
 The day will end with target practice (supervised) and a talk about important books and resources for the new traditional archer.

 Day Two will be shorter, but include a group breakfast at the Burger Den followed by a fun tournament with prizes.
 We'll wrap up around noon or 2PM at the latest and you'll leave not only with your own bow but the knowledge to shoot well, shoot true, and all the skills you need to practice at home or your local archery range (you may not realize you even have a local public range!).

-If you want to sign up I am only accepting ten people.
+If you want to sign up I am only accepting two more people.
 I encourage total beginners to traditional archery who always wanted to take up the sport to attend, you really will enjoy it.
 If you are already an experienced archer, I suggest letting the folks who never touched a bow before take the first slots and you are welcome to attend the tournament Sunday or come and shadow at the talks and practice on Sunday.